 Very well-structured syllabi

-If you have been paying attention, you know that Mindvalley Quests have a very high completion rate.
+If you have been paying attention, you know Mindvalley Quests has a very high completion rate.
 This is due to the scientific methods they use when structuring their courses.

-The Tribe system is another major plus.
-So, when taking a Mindvalley Quest, make sure to always share your progress with the Tribe.
+The Tribe community system is another major plus.
+When taking a Mindvalley Quest, make sure always to share your progress in the community.
 You will get all the benefits of working with a team without physically being a part of one.
-Your Tribe will keep you accountable and will also provide a tremendous motivational boost.
+Your Tribe will keep you accountable and provide a tremendous motivational boost.

 To sum it up, it is very easy to see where the high completion rate of Mindvalley comes from.